jaborgan/screen-based-interaction-ghz/entry1.md

 “Natural mapping, by which I mean taking advantage of physical analogies and cultural standards, leads to immediate understanding.”

+I find Norman's ideas to be very intruiging especially with regard to how he frames an analysis of technological design into different attributes, mainly affordances, constraints, feedback, and mappings.
+I think that most people don't think about design because it is so ubiquitous from the second we wake up to the moment we go to sleep.
+Design truly is all around us.
+One of the main things that I think about with regard to this text are a) issues of sustainability, and b) the human psychological effect of companies trying to 'monetize' everything we do.
+When our existence becomes ultimately extractive down to our very waking experience, have we designed ourselves into an inferior mode of life?
+In the future will only those with money be able to enjoy life ad-free because they have paid the subscription?
+After reading a few of these types of design textbooks I feel like a lot of the instances of design that most of us live with today need to be re-adapted in order to liberate ourself rather than have our experiences of reality monetized down to the last minute.
+However it does help to verbalize and ascribe terms for dealing with these design concepts so that in a rational sense we can respond to and perhaps ultimately improve certain design concepts, successes and /or failures.

 “The manufacturer wants something that can be produced economically.
 The store wants something that will be attractive to its customers.
-The purchaser has several demands.”
+The purchaser has several demands.” p.23

 CD-Roms $$$.

 Soft-drink machines.

-Questions:
+Further Questions:
 Are all humans designers to some extent?
 By either modifying or adapting to the natural world / environment?